 This marvelous piece of architecture, an icon for the city of Venice, and most photographed bridge in the world is undergoing it’s umpteenth remodeling/restoration.
 And this time courtesy of a Veneto company, DIESEL and its CEO Renzo Rosso who has donated €5.5 million through his holding company, Only The Brave.
 The announcement came a while ago, but the work is beginning and will last approximately 18 months.
 Rosso was on hand in Venice to kick off the work, which will go on 24 hours a day until finished.
 And even Vogue took note is his plans.
 After all the fashion world can’t resist Diesel.

 This means what we have all come to expect in the historical places of the world – scaffolding, obstructed views, but let’s face it, all these places are in need constantly of maintenance though they do really destroy our pictures.
+Something like a heat shrink wrap covering a building during construction or maintenance will at least protect it from weather and provide some fire resistance should the unthinkable happen.
 So here are a couple of pictures to enjoy while the construction is underway.
 Fortunately they will work only on one side at the time, so the view coming from San Marco will still be as amazing as ever.

 The Venetian budget did not include funds for this work so hats off to Rosso who in his own words: “There is no city in the world that is more beautiful in terms of architecture – and it’s the city of love It’s close to my heart, where I went to university, and a point of reference for me.”
 His home is in Bassano del Grappa, a short distance from Venice.